Kentucky Derby winner Orb to tackle Triple Crown

 “At this point, I think we will pass on the Preakness and look at the Belmont,” Stewart said.
 “That would give us five weeks and hopefully we can get one of the three (races in the Triple Crown series).”

-Revolutionary, which finished third for trainer Todd Pletcher, was also skipping the Preakness to save himself for the Belmont, as was his stablemate Overanalyze.
+Revolutionary, which finished third for trainer Todd Pletcher, was also skipping the Preakness to save himself for the Preakness, as was his stablemate Overanalyze.

 Normandy Invasion, which led the field turning for home and finished fourth, will not race in the Preakness either and was being aimed at the $1 million Travers at Saratoga.